MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.ApiManagement/Set-AzureRmApiManagementAuthorizationServer.md

 Accept wildcard characters: False
 ```

-### -ClientRegistrationPageUrl
+### -ClientId
-Specifies the client registration endpoint to register clients with the authorization server and obtain client credentials.
+Specifies the client ID of the developer console that is the client application.

 ```yaml
 Type: String